Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Introduction

-{However, for any spectral analysis, it is advantageous to work with fields of low spectral complexity.
+For any spectral analysis, it is advantageous to work with fields of low spectral complexity.
 Such fields can be described with fewer spectral parameters, and therefore allow more robust fits when only a limited number of frequency channels are available.
-This is particularly important for foreground template extrapolation across frequency and for parametric component-separation methods, which must assume an explicit spectral model.
+This is particularly important for foreground-template extrapolation and for parametric component-separation methods, which must assume an explicit spectral model.
 Low spectral complexity is also desirable for Galactic science: if the effective spectral behaviour varies strongly across the sky and requires many degrees of freedom, then the morphology of a map is not extrapolated faithfully with frequency, and structures identified at one frequency may not have a clear counterpart at another.
-For these reasons, identifying field representations whose spectra remain as simple as possible is a central practical goal of this work.}
+For these reasons, identifying field representations whose spectra remain as simple as possible is a central practical goal of this work.

-{In this work we detail a map-space spectral framework designed to quantify and interpret this induced complexity.
-We introduce complex log--Taylor and complex-moment expansions for generic complex fields, and establish the key properties that make them useful for $\textit{E}/\textit{B}$-separated analyses.
-In particular, we show that scalar quantities such as $|E|$ and $|B|$ are the most strongly affected by induced complexity, while the complex scalar $\underline{S}=E+iB$ is less affected but does not provide a directly interpretable amplitude and angle.
-By contrast, the spin--2 complex fields $\underline{P}_E$ and $\underline{P}_B$ display only moderate (though non-negligible) induced distortions while retaining a clear geometric meaning: they satisfy the relation Eq.~\ref{eq:decompo_eb}, their amplitudes and angles remain interpretable in map space, and the moment formalism promotes this relation to all spectral orders.
-We illustrate these points on a controlled toy model that gathers the main physical mechanisms capable of generating spectral complexity, and on a more realistic \texttt{PySM} synchrotron model \citep{Thorne_2017, Zonca_2021, Panexp_2025}.
-In addition, we introduce practical three-frequency diagnostics that can be applied to data to distinguish between different effective modelling choices for the spectral behaviour of map-space $\textit{E}/\textit{B}$-separated fields.}
+In this work we develop a map-space spectral framework designed to quantify and interpret these effects.
+We introduce complex log--Taylor and complex-moment expansions for generic complex fields, and establish the key properties that make them useful for \textit{E}/\textit{B}-separated analyses.
+In particular, we show that scalar quantities such as $|E|$ and $|B|$ display the largest induced spatial variability of spectral parameters, while the complex scalar $\underline{S}=E+iB$ lacks a directly interpretable polarization amplitude and angle.
+By contrast, the spin-2 complex fields $\mathcal{P}_{ab}^{(E)}$ and $\mathcal{P}_{ab}^{(B)}$ display moderate, though non-negligible, induced deformations while retaining a clear geometric meaning: they satisfy the closure relation associated with Eq.~\ref{eq:decompo_eb}, their amplitudes and angles remain interpretable in map space, and the moment formalism promotes this closure relation to all spectral orders.
+We illustrate these points on a controlled toy model that gathers the main physical mechanisms capable of generating spectral complexity, and on a more realistic \texttt{PySM} synchrotron model \citep{Thorne_2017, Zonca_2021, Pan-ExperimentGalacticScienceGroup:2025vcd}.